metal3-io/metal3-docs/docs/user-guide/src/capm3/fast_track.md

 ## When to Use Fast Track

-Fast Track is beneficial when BareMetalHosts are expected to be re-used and power consumption is not a limiting factor, for example:
+Fast Track is beneficial in use cases where BareMetalHosts are expected to be re-used eventually and power consumption is not a factor, for example:

 - **Rolling upgrades**: Nodes are being replaced one at a time, and speed is important